PolymathNetwork/polymesh_docs/Polymesh/docs/governance.md

 These non-PIP actions include managing the membership of the Governance Council itself, with existing members needing to agree and vote on the addition or removal of members, as well as changes to the voting structure, for example the voting threshold.

-The Goverance Council is also able to issue a Customer Due Diligence claim (TODO: add link) should the need arise.
+The Goverance Council is also able to issue a [Customer Due Diligence](./cdd.md) claim should the need arise.

 ## Release Coordinator